RodrigoGaluppo/mynetanalyzer/README.md

 admin
 password123

-chnage password t a chosen one
+chnage password to a more secure one